Spawn of the North: Reception

+Critical

+Picturegoer’s Lionel Collier wrote, "It is a very fine piece of spectacular workmanship with plenty of comedy, a strong sense of drama and brilliant scenic qualities."
+He added that "the story is on the hackneyed side" and "Development, too, is inclined to be a little slow, and a further editing out of some of the padding would help considerably."
+He offered a positive assessment of the cast members and wrote that George Raft gave a “"nicely balanced characterization with no forcing either of comedy or dramatic moments … Henry Fonda - who always is inclined to look rather pained in expression - is sound as his greatest friend … Dorothy Lamour acquits herself well as Tyler's tempestuous but devoted sweetheart, and Louise Platt scores as a young girl who falls in love with Henry Fonda.
+Three excellent character studies are given by Akim Tamiroff as the villain of the piece, John Barrymore as the editor of the local paper … and Lynne Overman as his assistant."

+Box office and accolades

 The film was a big box office success and was later remade as Alaska Seas (1954).

 The special effects and production team who worked on Spawn of the North received an Academy Honorary Award at the 11th Academy Awards for their efforts.
 The award was given to the special effects artist Gordon Jennings, with assistance from Jan Domela, Dev Jennings, Irmin Roberts and Art Smith; the transparencies artist Farciot Edouart, with assistance from Loyal Griggs and the sound effects artist Loren L. Ryder, with assistance from Harry D. Mills, Louis Mesenkop and Walter Oberst.